 Today we will take a closer look at an often overlooked feature called ‘Position Top-up’.
 Put shortly, it lets traders use the balance to keep their positions open, even if it goes below the −95% payout.

 Why use it?

 Keeping the lossmaking position does not sound like a wise decision, or does it?
-Imagine opening a position that, instead of generating profit, starts eating out your funds.
-Without position top-up the position will automatically close when you lose 95% of the invested amount.
+Imagine opening a position that, instead of generating payout, starts eating out your funds.
+Without position top-up the trade will automatically close when you lose 95% of the invested amount.